The 'Low-Code' Lie in Private Equity

 - Checkout File Audit: Does the store still use

 checkout.liquidfor the Information, Shipping, or Payment steps?
-(Note: The deadline for Information/Shipping/Payment has already passed for many; the hard stop for Thank You/Order Status pages is August 2025). - App Dependency Graph: Export the installed app list.
+(Note: The deadline for Information/Shipping/Payment had already passed for many; the hard stop for Thank You/Order Status pages was August 2025). - App Dependency Graph: Export the installed app list.
 If the count exceeds 20, flag for review.
-Specifically, look for "Zombie Apps"—apps installed years ago, paying monthly fees, but with no active usage.
+Specifically, look for "Stale Apps"—apps installed years ago, paying monthly fees, but with no active usage.

 - Script Tag Injection: Use a tool like BuiltWith or the Chrome Inspector to see how many external scripts are loading on the Product Page.
 If you see >15 external JS requests, anticipate a 15-20% mobile conversion penalty.

-If the target misses the August 2025 deadline, they lose the ability to process custom logic on the Thank You page, potentially breaking analytics attribution and post-purchase upsell revenue streams that underpin your investment thesis.
+If the target misses the August 2025 deadline, they lose the ability to change or rely on custom logic on the Thank You page, potentially breaking analytics attribution and post-purchase upsell revenue streams that underpin your investment thesis.